dzek69/bottom-line/README.md

 Underscore was taken.
 Low-dash (lodash) was taken.
 How else could I name a line on the bottom?

 PS.
 Underscore character is often used for utils JS libraries.
-Dollar is taken for jQuery and other DOM related libraries.
+Dollar is taken by jQuery and other DOM related libraries.
 Others easy to type on standard layout keyboard, non a-z characters aren't valid JS variable name starters.
 So I followed the rest and personally I am going to use my library as `_`.

 ## Supported methods

 - get
-- getMultiple
+- getMultiple (exclusive)
 - isEmpty
 - last
-- mapObject
+- mapObject (exclusive)

+Methods will be added as I need them.
+I am open for suggestions and PRs.
+See next heading for list of methods that I want to add.

+## Methods to be supported

+(TODO)

 ## Features